KalindSarda/KNote/README.md

 # KNote
-A notes app created in django
+A notes app created in django.